Updated 27 February 2023

 - prepare an arrangement of a musical work for students to perform in a music class when they cannot buy the arrangement they need

 - format shift sound recordings from vinyl, cassette or CD into digital format such as mp3.

 Creative Commons Music

 Creative Commons (CC) music is a great alternative to buying music online, or being limited to the uses of music under the schools music licences.
 A song licensed under CC does not carry the risk that it will be taken down or muted if shared on social media.

+There are several websites that publish digital music that is licensed under CC.
 CC licensed material can be copied and shared for educational purposes because the copyright owner has already given permission to use their musical works and sound recordings.

 - SoundCloud – online sharing platform with option to filter search results for CC content

 - Vimeo – online community with option to search for CC content

 - CC Mixter – CC sound remix tool and archive

 - Freesound – collaborative data base of CC licensed sounds.